learndevopsonline/learndevopsonline/docs/RoboShop-Project-V3/catalogue.md

 systemctl start catalogue
 ```

 For the application to work fully functional we need to load schema to the Database.
+Additonally we are going to have master data to be seeded for the applications to work.
+Here in this case it is list of products we want to sale.

 :::tip Info
 Schemas are usually part of application code and developer will provide them as part of development.

+Master data are usually provided by business operations team.
 :::

-We need to load the schema.
-To load schema we need to install mongodb client.
+To load schema / master data we need to install mongodb client and then we can load it.

-To have it installed we can setup MongoDB repo and install mongodb-client
+To have mongo client installed we have to setup MongoDB repo and install mongodb-client

 ``` shell title=/etc/yum.repos.d/mongo.repo
 [mongodb-org-7.0]